-A medical condition known as hydrocephalus is a buildup of cerebrospinal fluid within the brain that causes increased pressure in the brain.
+A medical condition known as hydrocephalus is a buildup of cerebrospinal fluid within the brain that causes increased pressure on the brain.
 Hydrocephalus affects approximately 1 in 500 children shortly after birth (NINDS, 2010).
 A common cause of hydrocephalus is a blockage between two of the ventricles, limiting the flow of CSF out of the ventricles.
 The most common obstruction occurs within the cerebral aqueduct.
 This blockage can be caused by granular material in the channel, tumors, cysts, or malformation of the duct tissues.
 The excess fluid buildup puts pressure on important brain structures and may lead to memory loss and cognitive changes.
 In order to correct the problem, the blockage must be surgically removed.

 A surgical procedure to remove an obstacle in the cerebral aqueduct using an endoscope is called endoscopic third ventriculoscopy.
 Endoscopic aqueductoplasty is another surgery performed to remove the blockage; however, endoscopic third ventriculoscopy is the most common and will therefore be the focus of our model.
 The endoscopic third ventriculoscopy procedure begins with the insertion of the endoscope into the first or second ventricle (Figure 2).
-The endoscope (Figure 3) is a hollow tube with a size range from 1mm to 6.2 mm in diameter.
-A camera and other tools are inserted down the endoscope tube and maneuvered through the lateral ventricle, fomina of Monro, and then into the third ventricle.
-The surgeon continues moving the camera into the cerebral aqueduct, and removes the blockage with other tools, using the camera to view the surgical area.
-Maneuverability and coordination are imperative in these surgeries.
-These skills develop from experience and training (Aesculap, 2010).
+The endoscope (Figure 3) is a hollow tube with a size range from 1 to 6.2 mm in diameter.
+A camera and other tools are inserted down the endoscope tube and maneuvered through the lateral ventricle, then the foramina of Monro, and finally into the third ventricle.
+Once inside of the third ventricle, the surgeon used the mammalary bodies as a guide to find the location to make an incision in the wall of the third ventricle.
+Once the incision is made, the surgeon uses a balloon to dilate the hole to a diameter of 4-5 millimeters.
+Any larger than 5 millimeters and the surgeon runs the risk of damaging the surrounding brain structures and potentially killing the patient.
+This is why anatomical accuracy is so important to our model.
+The surgeon continues moving the camera into the cerebral aqueduct and removes the blockage with other tools, using the camera to view the surgical area.
+Maneuverability and coordination are imperative in these surgeries and these skills can only develop from experience and training (Aesculap, 2010).